Neem (TV series): Plot

-During studying at a Lahore's university, Zimal Riyasat develops a passion to help others in the form of education, after being influenced by the teachings of her teacher, Professor Mairaj.
+During studying at a Lahore university, Zimal Riyasat develops the passion to help others in the form of education, after being influenced by the teachings of her teacher, Professor Mairaj.
 After her graduation, she returns to her homeland Kashmir, where she decides to work for the education of children after meeting Baba Jan, an influential person and a father figure for Zimal.
 Her cousin Shazil to whom she is committed, calls her and asks her about their marriage, which she delays for two years because she wants to do something better for others.

 Baba Jan's son, Karamat Khan wants to marry Zimal because her first wife couldn't give him a son.
 His overly generous nature enhances the rift between him and Karamat when he decides to return all the lands of the peasants.
 He almost completes his plan but gets killed by his son, Karamat, who pushes him from a cliff.
 After his death, he grabs all the property and lands of the workers by unfair means and sends a marriage proposal to Zimal, which she refuses, reacting furiously.

 On revealing the true colour of Karamat whom she considered as her elder brother, she decides to marry Shazil instantly.
 She marries her and goes to Islamabad in his house and gets a job as a school teacher.
 There, she opens a street school with the help of a fellow teacher, Maryam and also with the help of Shazil.

 Ashaad's ancestors were brought to Kashmir decades ago to serve as lower social class workers.
 Since his childhood, he has been in one-sided love with Zimal and wants to marry her but, there is an obstruction of the classism.
 After her marriage, the heartbroken Ashaad leaves for the USA and starts doing a job there with the help of Faisal, a well-settled Lahori in the USA.

 Zimal's relationship with Shazil faces the test of time when it reveals that she could never become a mother, despite the IVF.
 The distances fathers when she starts working on her plan to spread education through a mobile app.
 While traveling to Karachi for a meeting about the execution of her plan, she adopts an orphaned by.
 When she reveals it to Shazil, it infuriates him and he forbids her.
 After observing Shazil's changed behavior towards her and getting rid of her regret of not giving children to him, she marries him to Mariyam, her friend and colleague in her school.
 After marriage, the couple gets busy in their newly established relationship, due to which Zimal feels jealous.
 To overcome her negativity, she decides to distance herself from them and leaves for Kashmir.